What is freelance writing?

 Some popular job boards include Upwork, ProBlogger, LinkedIn Jobs, BloggingPro, and FreelanceWritingJobs.com.

 Job boards provide a large selection of jobs you can browse through to find something that fits you.
 Want to write magazine articles?
 Find work as a ghostwriter?
 WordPress expert?
 Professional writer for small businesses?

-If you can break through the noise, job boards can connect you to some pretty lucrative writing opportunities.
+If you can break through the noise, a reputable job board can connect you to some pretty lucrative writing opportunities.

 But therein lies the rub.

 You’ll be competing against thousands of other freelance writers for the same jobs.
 Many jobs will ask for experience you don’t have.
 And it can be difficult to differentiate yourself from the competition.

-A family member hires you to create content for their website.
+A family member hires you to write blog posts for their website.
 Another freelance writer recommends you to a former client.
 An editor refers you to another editor.